wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/1-introduction.md

-A Power Apps portal is an external facing application oftentimes open to an external audience.
+A Power Apps portal is an external facing application often open to an external audience.
 It's critical that the portal is accessible and operational as it reflects the image of an organization.

 ## Portal site issues